Twometer/cutedoc/docs/index.md

-# Test Docs
+# CuteDoc Theme

-This is a test-documentation for the cutedoc theme.
+This is the cutedoc theme for MkDocs.
+It's inspired by the GitBook theme but written completely from scratch.

+Check out the Widget Gallery for more information